Laurier Québec

 Laurier Québec (formerly called and still commonly referred to as Place Laurier) is one of Canada's largest shopping malls.
 It is located in Quebec City, Quebec (in what was formerly the city of Sainte-Foy).

 Laurier Québec has approximately 215 stores and restaurants and is built on three levels with underground, multilevel, and outdoor parking.
-Major tenants include Sports Experts/Atmosphere, Best Buy, Toys "R" Us, Marshalls and Walmart.
+Major tenants include Sports Experts/Atmosphere, Best Buy, Marshalls and Walmart.
 Laurier Québec is home to the biggest Sports Experts store.
 Other tenants include jewellery, gift, shoe, book, eyeware, music, toy, electronics, clothing, hardware, and pet stores as well as hair and beauty salons.

 An indoor mall since its opening in 1961, Laurier Québec is the first enclosed shopping centre in the province.
 The mall had the particularity of having two Dominion supermarkets at the same time in the 1960s and two simultaneous Zellers stores in the 1990s.

 History

 1960s

 Place Laurier opened on November 11, 1961, as a two-level mall with 50 stores including anchors Pascal's, Syndicat, Kresge's, Towers and Dominion.
 An office building with eight floors known as Tour Frontenac later inaugurated also in 1961.
 A Paquet store soon joined the mall as well.

 In that same decade, an expansion occurred in the western part of the shopping centre when a new mall wing of three floors was built on Towers' original anchor space.
 The first floor of this expansion constituted of the relocated Towers store, a second Dominion supermarket, and a Marquis de Montcalm restaurant.
 The second floor was reserved for a relocated Syndicat, the first level of a new Norman store as well as a branch of the Bank of Montreal.
 The third floor was mostly for the second level of Norman.
 In total, 403,000 square feet was added during that western expansion of three floors.
 In the eastern side of the mall, Pascal's increased its size by 30% by absorbing Paquet's original location.
 The latter moved in a brand new two-level building of 131,980 square feet in the shopping mall.